sqtran/sqtran.github.io/_posts/2019-08-27-JBoss-HA-Singleton-WAR.md

 <name>Quickstart: HA Singleton Deployment</name>
 ```

+### Move singleton-deployment.xml

-2. The sample project already has the singleton-deployment.xml file, so we just need to move it so that it's at the top level of the generated WAR.
+The sample project already has the singleton-deployment.xml file, so we just need to move it so that it's at the top level of the generated WAR.
 Maven's convention is to look at the `webapp` folder, so just create that folder and move the META-INF folder there.

 ```bash
 src/main